felipeborrerosalazar/felipe-borrero/exploratory_testing_monefy.md

 - **Positive**: The restore process is intuitive and easy to follow.
 - **Positive**: Data integrity is maintained after restoring from a backup.
 - **Positive**: Confirmation messages are displayed correctly during backup and restore operations.
-- **Positive**: Error messages are displayed correctly when the backup or restore process fails.

 ---